RamboRogers/shame/README.md

 - Secure file distribution
 - Prevent modifications
 - View-only access
+- Available in all modes

 </td>
 </tr>
 </table>

+> ⚠️ **Security Notice**: The `insecure` flag disables authentication.
+Only use this option on trusted networks and when absolutely necessary.

 Type `shame` in the folder you want to share from: